Student loan pause extended again — is there an end game? - NewsBreak

 Some experts are skeptical.

-“This feels much more driven by politics than by public health,” says Robert Kelchen, professor and head of the department of educational leadership and policy studies at the University of Tennessee at Knoxville.‘Don’t say gay:’ Bill similar to Florida’s introduced in Ohio
+“This feels much more driven by politics than by public health,” says Robert Kelchen, professor and head of the department of educational leadership and policy studies at the University of Tennessee at Knoxville.

 Kelchen says he thinks an additional extension this year could be likely.
 He also raised the question of whether the Biden administration will ever resume payments.
 “They’re not going to resume at the end of August to make voters repay right before the midterms,” Kelchen says.
 “And then, at that point, the re-election campaign starts.”